vampaz/tech-radar-generator/README.md

 ## Developing

 This tool is powered by Webpack.
-Some commonly-used scripts are given in the npm-scripts.
+Some commonly-used scripts are set in the npm-scripts.

 To run the webpack-dev-server:

     yarn dev

 To run the tests:

     yarn test

 To run the linter:

     yarn lint

 To format the code using [standard][standard]:

     yarn format

 [standard]: https://standardjs.com/

 ## Releasing

 Releases to NPM are performed via Travis when tagged commits are pushed to the repo.
-Create a new tagged commit and bump the version in package.json with:
+Create a new tagged commit and bump the version in package.json with the npm version script:

 ```bash
 npm version patch